A List of Energy Suppliers

 The most well-known and renowned utility companies are:

 The largest of the ‘Big Six’ utility companies, British Gas has been in operation under various names for over 200 years.
 They currently hold a 26% share of the supply of energy in the UK, looking after a little over 5 million customers.

 As with some other larger companies, British Gas are losing customers to some of the new kids on the energy block with over 100,000 leaving in the last quarter of 2019.
 However, they are able to offer discounts on additional services such as food and entertainment as well as call-outs to faulty boilers, and their excellent Hive remote heating service is also very popular.

 Perhaps surprisingly, they were voted joint 27th out of 35 in a recent poll of energy companies run by Which? magazine.

 With a 7.8% share of the energy market, Scottish Power (owned by the Spanish energy firm Iberdrola) looks after the energy needs of just under 3 million homes.
 One of their big selling points is that they generate their own electricity, mostly through renewable sources such as wind farms, which definitely ticks the ‘green’ box.

 However, in a recent Which? survey, they finished in their lowest position and fared the worst of the ‘Big Six’ energy companies.

 Customers were frustrated with their unclear billing and poor customer service, scoring a lowly 51% approval rating.

-Just under one in eight households get their gas or electricity from E.ON, which holds 12% of the energy market in the UK and has over 3 million customers.
+Just under one in eight households get their gas or electricity from E.ON, which holds over 14% of the energy market in the UK and has over 3 million customers.
 And that number is continuing to grow, as they've gained around 50,000 new customers in the past year.

 E.ON are ahead of the curve when it comes to embracing new technology and sustainability.
 They provide deals on installing solar panels to your home, sell home batteries and are at the forefront of installing electric vehicle charging points across the UK.